-Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 14 vulnerabilities that were fixed in 1 bulletins announced today by Microsoft.
+Qualys Vulnerability R&D Lab has released new vulnerability checks in the Enterprise TruRisk Platform to protect organizations against 14 vulnerabilities that were fixed in 1 bulletins announced today by Microsoft.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
 Visit Qualys Security Blog to prioritize remediation.

 Microsoft has released 1 security bulletins to fix newly discovered flaws in their software.
 Qualys has released the following checks for these new vulnerabilities:

 Previously Microsoft has identified this as a zero day vulnerability in Microsoft PowerPoint.

 The application is prone to the following vulnerabilities that are caused due to the way it handles specially crafted PowerPoint files.

 - A file format vulnerability exists in the way that PowerPoint reads paragraph formatting data from specially crafted PowerPoint 4.0 files.
 (CVE-2009-0220)

 - Multiple integer overflow and memory corruption vulnerabilities exist in the way PowerPoint reads an invalid record type in a specially crafted PowerPoint file allowing memory corruption and code execution.
 (CVE-2009-0221, CVE-2009-0224)